Tomatenjoghurt/OctoPrint-PSUControl-openHAB3/README.md

 - Select this plugin as Switching *and* Sensing method in [PSU Control](https://github.com/kantlivelong/OctoPrint-PSUControl)

 ## Configuration
-* Enter the URL of your Home Assistant Installation
+* Enter the URL of your openHAB3 Installation
-* Go to your Home Assistant profile
+* Go to your openHAB3 Administration Site
-* At the bottom, go to *Long-Lived Access Tokens*
+* At the bottom left, click on your Username
-* Click *Create Token*, give the token a name (suggestion: OctoPrint PSUControl) and click *OK*
+* Scroll down to "API Tokens" and click *Create new API Token*, enter your Admin Username, Admin Password and give the token a name (suggestion: OctoPrint PSUControl) and click *OK*
 * Copy the token and paste it into the *Access token* field in the plugin settings
-* At *Entity ID* enter the ID of the Home Assistant entity you want to control (for example: *switch.my_smart_outlet*)
+* At *Item Name* enter the Name of the openHAB3 Item you want to control (for example: *my_smart_outlet*)
-* If your HA installation is running HTTPS with a self-signed certificate, uncheck the *Verify certificate* option
+* If your openHAB3 installation is running HTTPS with a self-signed certificate, uncheck the *Verify certificate* option

 ## Support
 Please check your logs first.
 If they do not explain your issue, open an issue in GitHub.
-Please set *octoprint.plugins.psucontrol* and *octoprint.plugins.psucontrol_homeassistant* to **DEBUG** and include the relevant logs.
+Please set *octoprint.plugins.psucontrol* and *octoprint.plugins.psucontrol_openhab3* to **DEBUG** and include the relevant logs.
 Feature requests are welcome as well.

 ## Todo
-- [x] Add descriptions to settings page
 - [ ] Add images to documentation